-- The Walled Garden The original walled garden was completed in 1880 as part of the Bramcote Hills Estate.
+- C The Sundial Maze This includes a traditional maze, a number maze and a human sundial.
+Full instructions are provided on the information panel next to the maze. - The Walled Garden The original walled garden was completed in 1880 as part of the Bramcote Hills Estate.
 After falling into disrepair a project run by Broxtowe Borough Council and Nottinghamshire Groundwork Trust has seen a new garden created.
 There are a series of information panels within the garden. - Holocaust Memorial Statue This is the centrepiece of the Holocaust Memorial Garden which was officially opened on 27 January 2001.
-The statue is a copy of a striking work called 'The Refugee' created by artist Naomi Blake.
+The statue is a copy of a striking work called 'The Refugee' created by artist Naomi Blake

-Appendix 18c - Six of the Best Walks in the At the end of the towpath
+Appendix 18c - Six of the Best Walks in the Mark At the end of the towpath

-- From car park walk thru pedestrian opening onto road running alongside car park (Coventry Lane), turn R, cross at pedestrian crossing & walk up to the entrance to the Hemlock Stone - After entering open space, you will reach a fork in the path.
-Take the centre path for the most direct route to the Hemlock Stone, or for an easier route, follow the RH fork, which brings you below & then up behind the Stone. - To see the triangulation point at the top of Stapleford Hill, head upwards on any of the paths until reaching the top.
+From car park walk thru pedestrian opening onto road running alongside car park (Coventry Lane), turn R, cross at pedestrian crossing & walk up to the entrance to the Hemlock Stone.

+After entering open space, you will reach a fork in the path.
+Take the centre path for the most direct route to the Hemlock Stone, or for an easier route, follow the RH fork, which brings you below & then up behind the Stone.

+10 See the triangulation point at the top of Stapleford Hill, head upwards on any of the paths until reaching the top.
 (Please note that trees can obstruct the intended view of the surrounding areas).
 When you are finished here, head back downhill towards the Hemlock Stone & at the junction of paths just before reaching the Stone, take the established RH path heading slightly uphill in the first instance, leading around edge of hill.
-(If you do not wish to climb Stapleford Hill, you should follow the established looking path behind the Stone, bearing L & heading slightly uphill in the first instance, leading around the edge of the hill.)
+(If you do not wish to climb Stapleford Hill, you should follow the established looking path behind the Stone, bearing L & heading slightly uphill in the first instance. leading around the edge of the hill.)
+Continue along this path thru the wood until eventually you reach the edge of the wood.

-- 4 Continue along this path thru the wood until eventually you reach the edge of the wood. - Cross wooden footbridge, turn L & follow path around field.
+Cross wooden footbridge, turn L & follow path around field.
 At fork in path, bear R & then cross stile.
-Go up flight of steps on RH side, & continue to follow footpath until you reach a bridge on the R. - 6 Go over railway-bridge to reach Nottingham Canal.
-(Turn R here if you wish to take shorter route & go onto number 13, otherwise continue onto number 7.) - 7 Turn L along towpath to reach boundary of Trowell Garden Centre & follow perimeter fencing to reach main entrance to garden centre.
-As fencing stops, continue straight & then at bend of road, take footpath ahead into Nottingham Canal area. - At the second kissing gate, follow path bearing ahead & R & then turn L thru next kissing gate, just before small bridge.
+Go up flight of steps on RH side, & continue to follow footpath until you reach a bridge on the R.

+Go over railway-bridge to reach Nottingham Canal.
+(Turn R here if you wish to take shorter route & go onto number 13, otherwise continue onto number 7.)

+Turn L along towpath to reach boundary of Trowell Garden Centre & follow perimeter fencing to reach main entrance to garden centre.
+As fencing stops, continue straight & then at bend of road, take footpath ahead into Nottingham Canal area.

+At the second kissing gate, follow path bearing ahead & R & then turn L thru next kissing gate, just before small bridge.
 Drop down onto canal towpath on this side of the water & follow towpath towards Trowell.

-- At the end of the towpath go down the slope under the MI bridge, climb the slope on the other side & rejoin the canal towpath, following it until reaching a bridge.
-Go under bridge & turn thru kissing gate up the slope to Nottingham Road, Trowell. - Turn R & walk down to the Festival Inn on the bend of the road.
+At the end of the towpath go down the slope under the MI bridge, climb the slope on the other side & rejoin the canal towpath, following it until reaching a bridge.
+Go under bridge & turn thru kissing gate up the slope to Nottingham Road, Trowell.

+Turn R & walk down to the Festival Inn on the bend of the road.
 (Festival Inn was named in 1951, at the time of the festival of Britain, when Trowell was used as the festival village due to its position as the most central village in Britain).
 When you are ready, walk back up the road on the other side, & follow the footpath sign to Swansea Bridge.
 This will bring you back onto the canal towpath, where you turn R & continue along path.